 during winter.
 Large ears, white inside with black edges.
 A white eye-ring, nose band, chin, throat, and belly.
 Brown tail with a black tip and white underside.
-Male has antlers with many tines and an antler spread of 12-36" (30-91 cm).
-Female has a thinner neck than male and lacks antlers.
+Male has antlers with many small tines originating from a central beam and an antler spread of 12-36" (30-91 cm).
+Female is overall smaller, has a thinner neck, and lacks antlers.